ashprice/fcitx5-ipa-sil/README.md

 **This is still a work in progress**: I forked [yukijou](https://git.kemonomimi.gay/yukijoou)'s original layout to add support for more characters and diacritic combinations.
 I haven't looked into how to support stacked diacritics yet, so if you want to give a pull request or start your own fork, please let me know!
 (I will probably package this for the Arch user repository soon.)

+I may eventually make modifications to the SIL layout as I think more about the practicality of certain input combinations.

 ## Building & trying it out!

 ```console